JacksonFA/node-basics/README.md

 The available endpoints are in: `src/client.http`

-## Ignite Node.js 2023 - Module 03
+## Ignite Node.js 2023 - Module 03 (Solid, Design Patterns and JWT)

-### Running the project...
+### Running the project

-After clone the repo, inside of module-03 and with node v18.10 run:
+After clone the repo, inside of 03-solid-patterns-jwt and with node v18.10 run:

 - to install dependencies: `npm install`
 - setup .env file like example